owickstrom/writing-a-screencast-video-editor-in-haskell/src/slides.md

 - Started `gi-gtk-declarative`
     - Declarative using data structures
     - VDOM-like diffing
-    - Events are functions and values
+    - Event handling based on pure functions and values
     - Custom widgets
 - Imperative `gi-gtk` where needed

 ## Type-Indexed State Machines

-- Using `motor` for describing state machines with types:
+- Using `motor` and `row-types` for typed state machines:

     ```haskell
     start